Yummylibra/ADT-compilation/README.md

 - **Features**:
   - Self-balancing BST using rotations (LL, RR, LR, RL)
   - Insert, delete, search
   - Maintain tree height for O(log n) operations
+  - Present tree content in pre/in/post-order
+  - Support ranking of a node in AVL tree as well as find the corresponding node given the rank
+  - Demo of AVL Tree split and Union

 ---